KNTH: History

-The Glory Years as "Keener" Country
+The glory years as "Keener Country"

-During the 1970s, 1070 AM KENR Houston, Texas was a country music radio station.

-The station first signed on in 1970 as a 5,000-watt daytimer, owned by Bill Edwards of Saginaw, Michigan.
+The station signed on the air on January 17, 1968, as KENR.
+In its early years, it served as a full service country music station.
+It was a 5,000-watt daytimer, required to go off the air at night.
+It was owned by Bill Edwards of Saginaw, Michigan.

 In 1971, the station began broadcasting 24 hours a day and increased its power to 10,000 watts daytime and 5,000 watts at night.
-DJs on "Keener" Country in the early days included Eddie Kilroy, who went on to become a prominent country music record producer in Nashville, and Jacky Ward, who subsequently scored country hits of his own with songs such as "Fools Fall In Love" and "Big Blue Diamond."
+Disc jockeys on "Keener" Country in the early days included Eddie Kilroy, who went on to become a prominent country music record producer in Nashville, and Jacky Ward, who subsequently scored country hits of his own with songs such as "Fools Fall In Love" and "Big Blue Diamond."

-When KENR started broadcasting 24 hours in 1971, Leroy J. Gloger, then-owner of KIKK, was concerned about the fate of his station, so he sold it to Sonderling Broadcasting.
+When KENR started broadcasting around the clock, Leroy J. Gloger, then-owner of 650 KIKK, sold his station to Sonderling Broadcasting.
 In the meantime, KNUZ's owner, Dave Morris, who felt his station was losing a Top 40 turf war with KILT and was also being hurt by KULF, so he flipped the station's format to "Country Fresh Kay-News" in 1973.
-However, according to Houston radio vet Chuck Tiller, KNUZ at its best was a "punch", meaning that if you didn't like what KENR or KIKK were playing, you might "punch" your button for KNUZ as a second choice.

 By 1973, KENR was a big success, becoming the first major-market country station to be ranked #1 in all demographic groups 12 years old and older.
-DJ and music director "Dr. Bruce" Nelson (now known as "Dr. Bruce" Nelson Stratton) had a hand in this and, accordingly, was named Gavin Music Director of the Year in 1974.

-Allegedly, the station helped boost the careers of Mickey Gilley, Freddy Fender, Johnny Lee and Gene Watson.
-Despite one #68 U.S. country chart hit ("Now I Can Live Again") in 1968, Gilley was essentially a local Houston-area artist when, in 1974, he cut a single, "She Called Me Baby", to be distributed in jukeboxes around the adjacent city of Pasadena, Texas.
+DJ and music director "Dr. Bruce" Nelson Stratton had a hand in this and, accordingly, was named "Gavin Music Director of the Year" in 1974.
+The station reportedly helped boost the careers of country stars Mickey Gilley, Freddy Fender, Johnny Lee and Gene Watson.
+Gilley was essentially a local Houston-area artist when, in 1974, he cut a single, "She Called Me Baby", to be distributed in jukeboxes around the adjacent city of Pasadena, Texas.
 Nelson found the record, flipped it over and played the B-side on the air.
 The song, "Room Full Of Roses", became a hit, Playboy Records picked it up and it became the first of sixteen #1 country chart hits for Gilley.

-Nelson also started, on KENR, the first live broadcast from Gilley's nightclub, the "Saturday Night Special", which evolved into the syndicated "Live at Gilley's" show that was popular during the "Urban Cowboy" craze.
+Nelson also started, on KENR, the first live broadcast from Gilley's Nightclub, the "Saturday Night Special", which evolved into the syndicated Live at Gilley's show that was popular during the "Urban Cowboy" craze.